staubtornado/tornado-bot/README.md

  2. Install Python 3.8
  3. Install all the dependencies
     - pip install -r requirements.txt
-    - install selenium drivers for chrome, firefox, or edge
+    - install selenium drivers for chrome, Firefox, or edge
     - install ffmpeg
  4. Create a bot in the discord developer portal
  5. Create an application in the spotify developer portal